 Whether you have Crohn’s disease or ulcerative colitis, any form of inflammatory bowel disease (IBD) can range from extremely unpleasant to debilitating and dangerous.
-If you’re having symptoms of IBD, visit the experienced providers at Colorado Gastroenterology today at their offices in Denver, Aurora, or Golden.
-Call the office nearest you today.
+If you’re having symptoms of IBD, visit the experienced providers at Colorado Gastroenterology today at their offices in Denver or Aurora, Call the office nearest you today.

 Inflammatory bowel disease (IBD) is an umbrella term that describes two main chronic disorders of the digestive tract, especially the large intestine.
 The two main types of IBD are Crohn’s disease and ulcerative colitis.
 Both disorders typically cause severe diarrhea, abdominal pain, fatigue and weight loss, and they can be debilitating, or even life-threatening when left untreated.